amorriscode/anthonymorris.dev/data/words/build-from-source.md

 It's given me a chance to connect with my past in a way I didn't expect.
 I'm no longer wrestling printer drivers or battling the bugs within my [AutoHotKey](https://www.autohotkey.com/) fax management software.
 Instead, [Alex](https://alexkarle.com/) and I are pair programming and configuring software that is open and [free](https://en.wikipedia.org/wiki/Free_and_open-source_software#Four_essential_freedoms_of_Free_Software).

-One really neat thing about [OpenBSD](https://www.openbsd.org/) is that the source code is included on the machine.
-Just take a look inside `/usr/src` (also [available for online perusing](https://cvsweb.openbsd.org/cgi-bin/cvsweb/)):
+One great thing about [OpenBSD](https://www.openbsd.org/) is that the source code is publicly available.
+All of the source is in one repo.
+It's even [available for online perusing](https://cvsweb.openbsd.org/cgi-bin/cvsweb/).

+If you want to build from the source files, you can clone their publicly available code to your machine!
+[OpenBSD](https://www.openbsd.org/) expects everything to live in `/usr/src` which is where the [source code lives the garbash server](https://garbash.com/~alex/notes/006-use-the-src.txt).

+Let's take a look inside `/usr/src`:

 ```bash
 $ ls -lah /usr/src